RishabhRanjanKesarwani/university-list-app/README.md

 ### Subscribe Page
 Email is validated when submitted.
 For an invalid email, an error toast is rendered.\
-If an email is submitted, it is validated whether the email alreadt exists in the subscription list or not.\
+If an email is submitted, it is validated whether the email already exists in the subscription list or not.\
 If it exists, an info toast informing about the duplicacy is rendered.
 Otherwise, a success toast is rendered.\
 The emails which subscribed are stored in the web storage.\
 A list of subscribers is also visible in this page.